esovetkin/jbs/docs/motivation.md

         _: '[True,False,True,False,True,False,True,False,True,False,True,False][$_ji__step1__pm__c_d]'
 ```

-Tricky, huh.
 Writing this wiring by hand in raw YAML is possible, but it is much harder to get right and maintain.
-In JBS, this is a single local formula, and you can run `jbs printparam` to make sure the values produced by the formula match your expectations.
+In JBS, this is a single local formula, and you can run `jbs printparam` to verify that the produced values match your expectations.

 ## 4) YAML syntax pitfalls are easy to miss